Request a call back

 8. Finally, the estate can be distributed amongst the beneficiaries named in the Will or entitled under the Intestacy Rules.

-Here at Dodds Solicitors our team has a wealth of experience in dealing with the administration of estates and offer a range of services from simply obtaining the Grant on your behalf through to dealing with the full administration process.
+Here at Dodds Solicitors our team offers a range of services from simply obtaining the Grant on your behalf through to dealing with the full administration process.

 All other services are charged on the basis of the amount of time spent and a full estimate is given at the outset.
 We do not charge a percentage of the value of the estate.